 The king cake has been cut, the booze is flowing, and colorful beads soar through the air as groups strut by in costumes dripping with glitter.
 Welcome to Mardi Gras, the biggest party in the USA!

-This year, Mardi Gras will take place on February 21, 2023.
+In 2025, Mardi Gras will begin on March 4th.
 It is an open and welcoming celebration of community and culture with activities centered around the French Quarter.
 Here, tradition and history flow through the streets amid a cacophony of color and extravagant parade floats.

 No trip to New Orleans is complete without devouring your way through the city.
 With its Creole and French influences, paired with its proximity to the Gulf Coast, NOLA’s culinary scene is a delightful blend of culture and flavor.
 Be sure to sink your teeth into a Po’ Boy oyster sandwich, snag a heaping bowl of gumbo, and round it out with fluffy beignets.